petrishutin/simple_api_qmobi/README.md

+_Test task to create web server without ANY additional libraries_

 Simple api service parses USD/RUR EUR/RUR exchange rates from 'http://cbr.ru' and returns as a json string.
 By default, local address is "/0.0.0.0:8080/"